ywamsendai/ywamsendaidocs/docs/staff/staffing.md

 In order to make God known to the Japanese, and to become a Japanese-English bilingual community, Staff are expected to develop a passion to learn Japanese culture and [language](../community/language.md), and to keep learning even when it gets tough.

 Right from the beginning, it is expected that Staff will pursue opportunities to be immersed in Japanese-only settings (e.g. church).
 Learning this language requires discipline and good strategy.
-We encourage each Staff member to set achievable goals in language study and to stick to a study schedule.
+We encourage each Staff member to set achievable goals in language study and to stick to a study schedule. **It is expected that Staff will take a JLPT test annually until N2 is passed.**

 We are in this together, so we ask everyone to keep each other accountable.
 As we want to be a bilingual YWAM community with Japanese as our common language, we challenge each Staff to speak in Japanese together.

 ## 16. Local Church